 Finding the Right Partner is Like Icing on the Cake

 It’s that high season again in the United States — translation volumes for the healthcare industry skyrocket and the demands for quick turnaround times increase.
 MLVs and SLVs are once again on the hunt for translation partners that can seamlessly handle large volumes of work.
 Ideally, finding a partner that can handle translation, editing, and proofreading (TEP), as well as desktop publishing (DTP) and other language-related services would be a welcomed gift this time of year.

-It is also important however, to find partners that have in-depth healthcare industry knowledge, advanced technology capabilities, and linguistic expertise.
+It is also important to find partners with in-depth healthcare industry knowledge, advanced technology capabilities, and linguistic expertise.
 But that’s not all.
 Finding a company that also excels in the Spanish language (including all of its linguistic variations) would be the proverbial icing on the cake, and delsurtranslations might just be that icing — or should we say, “la cereza del pastel?”

 Give delsurtranslations a call today — they have you covered!